orly-liu/orly-liu.github.io/projects/liucent.md

 [← Back to portfolio](/)

 **Problem.** Tracking open purchase requisitions meant re-running the same ERP report and reading a flat list of order lines.
-Nothing showed what was arriving in a given week, and urgent lines sat buried among routine ones — so chasing a late delivery started with manually sorting a spreadsheet.
+Nothing showed what was arriving in a given week, and urgent lines sat buried among routine ones.
+Anyone needing a status update had to chase a buyer or inventory manager and wait for them to search the ERP by hand, and the same question got answered over and over by the few people with access.

 **Approach.** Rebuilt the report as a week calendar.
 Order lines are grouped by purchase order and placed on their planned delivery date, ranked by delivery